At this point, there are 1,534,464 total TEDx videos online and the rolling counter at www.TEDxvideocounter.com shows an upward trend.

 By Robert Greene | Link to video

 Greene recounts his story as a struggling writer at 36 years old with no real prospects for success.
 His life up till that point was one of several menial jobs as he traveled the world in search of himself.
-He was told by his publisher that he would never become a good writer and that he should instead choose something easier, like a lawyer.
+He was told by his publisher that he would never become a good writer and that he should instead choose something easier, such as becoming a lawyer.
 Instead Greene realized that his life experiences had prepared him to write the book 48 Laws of Power and by sticking to it, he was able to become one of the most successful non-fiction writers of all-time.

-The Key: Stop fixating on all things outward and instead look inward.
+Key Idea: Stop fixating on all things outward and instead look inward.
 Focus on the small internal changes that will lay the groundwork for massive change.
 Reality will liberate you.
 Doing your work every day will transform you.

 By Ryan Holiday | Link to video

 Ryan Holiday is all over the internet.
 He has been on almost every single podcast that I listen to and has written four really good books.
-He is also an avid reader that inspires what we do at Outwork, Ind.
+He is also an avid reader that inspires what we do at Outwork.
 Reading is leading and reading leads to winning.
 In this video he talks about Stoicism, like he always does, of historic figures that exhibit Stoic principles in their lives.
 Those that look at obstacles as opportunities.

 They take a challenge and then look for ways to improve.
 There is nothing good or bad, but thinking makes it so.
 Obstacles are opportunities: Roosevelt, Rockefeller, Edison, Aurelius, & Stockdale proves this so.